French household | members

 7. Richard Pethybridge, butler.
 Born in 1799 at Moretonhampstead where in 1824 he married Hannah Martin who was born in Teignmouth in 1793.
 They had three children born in France: William Richard, Henry George and Elizabeth Emma.
 Richard had a brother Jonathan and two married sisters, Grace Weakley and Mary Alford, all three resident at Exeter; Jonathan Pethybridge’s will is available online at Genuki.

-9. George Smith, the son of my Coachman George Smith who has been brought up in my Family with his Cousins.
+9. George Smith, ‘the son of my Coachman George Smith who has been brought up in my Family with his Cousins’.
 Born in France in January 1821, he was baptised on the same day as his cousin George Henry Woods who had been born a few days earlier in December 1820.
+Named as a legatee in the final codicil to William’s English will.

-10. George Woods, my faithful servant; his wife Hester and their four children: Hester, Jane Frances, William George, and George Henry.
-George Woods was probably born in 1785 or 1786; his wife Esther/Hester was probably born in 1790 or 1791.
+10. George Woods, ‘my faithful servant; his wife Hester and their four children: Hester, Jane Frances, William George, and George Henry’.
+George Woods was born at Winkfield, Berkshire (England) where he was baptised on 13 February 1784; his wife Esther/Hester was probably born in 1790 or 1791.
 By 1810 George was already a servant of William in London.
-He and Esther had married some time before 6 August 1812 when their daughter Esther was born in Bloomingdale, New York; they may be the George Woods and Esther Clarke who married at St. Marylebone, Westminster (England), on 5 February 1810.
-Their son William George was born in North America (December 1813, baptised February 1814), but their younger son George Henry was born in Paris in December 1820 and baptised on the same day as his cousin George Smith (#9) in January 1821.
-Their younger daughter Jane Frances was probably born in France too, perhaps in 1816.
-Esther Woods the daughter died unmarried at Draveil in June 1833 and her remains were buried at Powderham.
+He and Esther had married some time before 24 September 1810 when their daughter Caroline was baptised at Powderham; they may be the George Woods and Esther Clarke who married at St. Marylebone, Middlesex (England), on 5 February 1810.
+Their daughter Esther was born in Bloomingdale, New York on 6 August 1812 and their son William George was also born in North America (December 1813, baptised February 1814), but their younger son George Henry was born in Paris in December 1820 and baptised on the same day as his cousin George Smith (#9) in January 1821.
+Their youngest daughter Jane Frances was born in France too, in January 1816.
+Caroline Woods died at Draveil in September 1828 and was buried at Paris.
+Her sister Esther also died at Draveil, in June 1833, but her remains were buried at Powderham.
+George, Hester and their four younger children were named as legatees in William’s English will as well as being the residuary legatees in his French will.

 11. ‘a ci-devant butler of Lord Courtney’ who, according to The European Magazine, and London Review of May 1823, ran a brewery in the Champs Elysées producing English ale.
 This is probably William Furse from Exeter or William Frost of Kenton, both described as brewers in registers of the British Embassy in Paris.
 In 1822 William Furse married Elizabeth Woods in Paris; Elizabeth signed the register and William made his mark.
 Their child Esther Ann Furze was given a half-baptism in February 1823.
 In 1824 William Frost of Kenton married Elizabeth Ponsford from ‘Dunsford Dunnery in the county of Devon’; both partners made their mark.
 Two of their sons were baptised together in Paris in 1828: William, born in August 1824 and George, born in September 1827.